 The portfolio has been team managed since inception.
-The current team is comprised of Peter Higgins, who has served as the lead portfolio manager since October 2022, Jeff Rosenkranz and David Falk who have served on the team since the Fund's inception in December 2013, and Mr. Mock, who has served on the team since March of 2017.
+The current team is comprised of Peter Higgins, who has served as the lead portfolio manager since October 2022, Jeff Rosenkranz who has served on the team since the Fund's inception in December 2013, and Mr. Mock, who has served on the team since March of 2017.